amaster507/gofer/README.md

 ## gofer Engine Configuration

 As you saw above, the gofer Engine exportable function takes an array of channel configurations.
-Let's take a look at the channel configuration object:
+Let's take a look at a simplified view of the `ChannelConfig` interface:

 ```typescript
 interface ChannelConfig {